-Oral Hygiene Tips for the Holidays from your Norlane Dentist
+Oral Hygiene Tips for the Holidays from Norlane Dental Surgery

 We are dedicated to be the dentist that suits your family’s needs and to preserve your beautiful smile and the smile of your family and loved ones.

 Holidays, however, sometimes mean eating more stickier, harder, sugary and chewy foods.
 Because of the threat these foods can represent, you should also ramp up your focus on dental health.

 Obviously, you should keep your good dental habits, such as brushing twice daily and flossing once.
 Also, keep to your preventative dental visits to Norlane Dental Surgery.

 This time of year also brings an increase in dental injuries, and we always to schedule same-day appointments for our patients who suffer dental trauma.